 If you go back to the ‘Variables’ tab and select the ‘GA Settings Variable’ you will see 13 custom dimensions configured.
 Each of these has an index number which relates to the number allocated in the custom dimensions section of Google Analytics.

 To ensure GTM collects the data for each custom dimension go to your Google Analytics property for your live site.
 Go to the test view and select the cog for ‘Admin’.
 Below the ‘Property settings’ column select ‘Custom Definitions’ and then ‘Custom Dimensions’

 Now select ‘+Custom Dimension’ to create each dimension outlined below.
 You don’t need to do any implementation as all but one of the relevant variables and tags have been configured in the examplesite.com container.
 Just make sure you set them up in an identical order so that each has the correct index number.
 Check the box to make each active except the User ID dimension.

 6. Install GTM Script:

 Adding the script for GTM shouldn’t take a developer very long because most platforms have plugins for adding code.
-If you have a WordPress website you can use a plugin like Insert Header and Footer to paste the code in yourself.
+If you have a WordPress website you can use a plugin to paste the code in yourself.